seamplex/feenox/doc/sds.md

 ### Optimization loops

 Optimization loops work very much like parametric runs from the FeenoX point of view.
 The difference is mainly on the calling script that has to implement a certain optimization algorithm such as [conjugate gradients](https://en.wikipedia.org/wiki/Conjugate_gradient_method), [Nelder-Mead](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method), [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing), [genetic algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm), etc. to choose which parameters to pass to FeenoX as command-line argument.
-The only particularity on FeenoX' side is that since the next argument that the optimization loop will pass might depend on the result of the current step, care has to be taken in order to be able to return back to the calling script whatever results it needs in order to compute the next arguments.
+The only particularity on FeenoX's side is that since the next argument that the optimization loop will pass might depend on the result of the current step, care has to be taken in order to be able to return back to the calling script whatever results it needs in order to compute the next arguments.
 This is usually just the scalar being optimized for, but it can also include other results such as derivatives or other relevant data.

 To illustrate how to use FeenoX in an optimization loop, let us consider the problem of finding the length\ $\ell_1$ of a tuning fork (@fig:fork-meshed) such that the fundamental frequency on a free-free oscillation is equal to the base\ A frequency at\ 440\ Hz.